 Process for Student Applications

 - Students must first be nominated by faculty or directors of field training courses or experiences.
-Students interested should contact the faculty or director of the field course or program completed within the last six months.
+Interested students who are currently enrolled in or have completed a qualifying field course or program within the last six months should contact the faculty or director of the field course or program.
+Field programs and courses taught remotely due to the pandemic qualify at this time.
+Only faculty or program Director may submit nominations.

 - ESA forwards nominees to USGS.

-- USGS invites selected nominees directly to apply for available summer internships.
+- USGS invites selected nominees directly to apply for available summer/remote internships.

 - If invited to apply, nominees will be using the USAJOBS website to submit application materials, including a résumé, cover letter and unofficial transcripts.